 You may be wondering what to do when your Chapter 13 payment is too high to make every month.
 A Chapter 13 bankruptcy case can help you get out of debt for a fraction of what you owe to your creditors.
-However, you must commit to a three to five-year bankruptcy plan.
-Unfortunately, many things can happen over a five year period.
+However, you must commit to a three to the five-year bankruptcy plan.
+Unfortunately, many things can happen over a five-year period.
 What happens if you need to get out of a Chapter 13 case before you complete your bankruptcy plan?

 In this article, we would like to present the following things to help you understand your options:

 - Read about your Chapter 13 options if you’re payment is too high

 - Take a debt relief comparison calculator to understand your other options

 - Read about the pros and cons of other debt-relief options.

 What Happens If I Cannot Afford My Chapter 13 Payments?

 If you cannot afford your Chapter 13 payments, you have several options.

 You can stop making your Chapter 13 payments.
 Chapter 13 is a voluntary bankruptcy case.
 The court cannot force you to remain in Chapter 13 if you do not want to be in a Chapter 13 case.
 However, if you stop paying your Chapter 13 payments, the court will dismiss your Chapter 13 case.

 If your Chapter 13 case receives a dismissal, your creditors can begin debt collection efforts again.
 These efforts include repossessions, foreclosures, wage garnishments, and debt-collection lawsuits.
 Your creditors must apply any payment they received from the Chapter 13 trustee.
 However, you will continue to owe the remaining balances on the accounts.